 In late-infantile MLD, after a period of normal growth and development, affected children experience difficulty when they are crawling or walking, usually at 15-24 months.
-Further deterioration then occurs, including muscle wasting and weakness. muscle rigidity, developmental delays, progressive loss of vision leading to blindness. convulsions, impaired swallowing, paralysis, and dementia.
-Most children with this form of MLD die by age 5. often much sooner.
+Further deterioration then occurs. including muscle wasting and weakness, muscle rigidity, developmental delays, progressive loss of vision leading to blindness, convulsions, impaired swallowing, paralysis. and dementia.
+Most children with this form of MLD die by age 5, often much sooner.

 Once symptoms have appeared it is too late for any treatment.
-Currently, a trial is on-going in Milan for Gene Therapy for children who are pre-symptomatic.
+Gene Therapy is now available at specialist centres on the NHS, but only for children who are pre-symptomatic.

-Early Juvenile and Juvenile MLD
+Early-Juvenile and Late-Juvenile MLD

-Children with a juvenile form of MLD (onset between 3 and 16 years of age) often show impairments in fine motor skills with increasing difficulties with balance. movement, co-ordination and walking.
+Children with a juvenile form of MLD (onset between 3 and 16 years of age) often show impairments in fine motor skills with increasing difficulties with balance, movement, coordination and walking.
 They can also develop behavioural problems, particularly at school.
 They then develop symptoms similar to the late-infantile form, but with slower progression.
 Age of death is variable, but normally within 10 to 15 years of symptom onset.